climbcat/baselayer/README.md

 - A wrapper for random number generation found on the web (see random.h for details).

-Neither are meant to be end-all solutions, but intended as light-weight alternatives: Compact, understandable and therefore modifiable.
+These are intended as light-weight alternatives: Compact, understandable and modifiable.